 Flying Bugs, Spiders & Insects Are NOT The Type of

-Company You Want On Your Watercraft This Summer
+Company You Want On Your Fishing Boat This Summer

-Sure, you could engage in attempted bug removal, or try to get rid of the insects on your own.
+Sure, you could engage in attempted bug removal, or try to get rid of the uninvited guests on your own.